fernandodsanjos/BizTalkComponents.PipelineComponents.XSLTransform/README.md

 I wanted to enable this wo using external file paths, i solved it by importing the include xslt files as resources in BizTalk and then pick them up as a stream.

 So all you have to do is make sure that the include file is imported in the same application as the map.

+5. **Dynamic Map**<br/>
+You can use dynamic map usage by specifying a specific map, in the form of fulll qualified name, in a context property called XLSTransform.
+The component picks the first property with this name.
+The default is that a map i required but you can also set the property Map Required to False.
+Setting the property to false means that if no map is specified the message will simply be passed forward.<br/>
+Tip: _You can specify a default map and override it with the context property XLSTransform, as the context property XLSTransform will be added to the top of the list of maps to evaluate_

 ## Limitations
 One limitation is that the component, being a pipeline component, cannot be used in a orchestration.